Since 2004, revealing pleasure at work!

 To get to the point:

-2. A comparison between guidance counseling and guidance coaching
+• A comparison between guidance counseling and guidance coaching

 What about the development of academic coaching services within large tutoring organizations?

 I'll start by mentioning this problem, because they are in a dominant position in the market due to their brand awareness, their search engine positioning work and their marketing power.
 If they were to offer unequivocal quality services to the public, this would not be a fundamental problem.
 Today, many people, such as former teachers, principals, students, tutors... and of course tutoring companies, who, despite the quality of the services they provide, have a large clientele, offer their "coaching" services to the public.
-However, these "speakers" have no professional coaching training, diploma or certification, clearly mentioned and it is impossible for the client to make the necessary "check list" when choosing a coach.
+However, these "consultants" have no professional coaching training, diploma or certification, clearly mentioned and it is impossible for the client to make the necessary "check list" when choosing a coach.
 You rarely have access to enough information on the profile of these "speakers" nor on the exact nature of the service they offer.

 Guidance counselling or coaching to define one's academic and professional orientation and to choose a career?